-MH 12 Recognise indications of substance misuse and refer individuals to specialists (A/651/0807)
+MH 12 Recognise indications of substance misuse and refer individuals to specialists (T/615/7277)

 Unit summary This unit provides learners with both knowledge and skills regarding substance misuse and ways to support those who are experiencing or have experienced substance abuse.
-Assessment This unit is interna ally assessed via a p ortfolio of eviden nce Optional Achieved/not yet achieved Level 3 4 credits 24 GLH
+Assessment This unit is internally assessed via a portfolio of evidence Optional Achieved/not yet achieved Level 3 4 credits 24 GLH

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) 1.
-Know the regulations and The learner can: 1.1 Outline the regulation and legislation that applies to the misuse of legislation that apply to substances the misuse of substances in line with organisational 1.2 Identify own organisation's policies and procedures that relate to procedures substance misuse 2.
-Understand the 2.1 Describe theories relevant to substance misuse indications of substance 2.2 Identify a range of substances that may be misused misuse 2.3 Explain the effects of a range of substances that may be misused 2.4 Identify indications of substance misuse 2.5 Identify factors that produce similar indications that could be misinterpreted as being caused by substance misuse 2.6 Explain how to obtain substance misuse specialist assistance when required 2.7 Describe how to keep the following up to date: personal knowledge about substances indications of substance misuse 3.
-Be able to assess and 3.1 Assess the risk to the individual and to others that may result from monitor risk in accordance with substance misuse in accordance with organisational procedures organisational 3.2 Review the assessment of risk in accordance with organisational procedures procedures 3.3 Demonstrate appropriate action that may be required in the light of changes to the situation and level of risk in accordance with organisational procedures 3.4 Explain the importance of reviewing risk assessments 3.5 Describe positive interventions that can be used with individuals in line with risk assessment 3.6 Apply the risk assessment appropriate to the level of risk 4.
-Understand how to 4.1 Explain the importance of following organisational requirements handle information and when handling information and maintaining records maintain records in line 4.2 Explain own organisation's approach to handling information and with organisational records in relation to the: procedures rights of individuals principles of confidentiality
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: 1.
+Know the regulations and legislation that apply to the misuse of substances The learner can: 1.1 Outline the regulation and legislation that applies to the misuse of substances in line with organisational procedures 1.2 Identify own organisation's policies and procedures that relate to substance misuse 2.
+Understand the 2.1 Describe theories relevant to substance misuse indications of substance 2.2 Identify a range of substances that may be misused misuse 2.3 Explain the effects of a range of substances that may be misused 2.4 Identify indications of substance misuse Identify factors that produce similar indications that could be misinterpreted as being caused by substance misuse 2.6 Explain how to obtain substance misuse specialist assistance when required 2.7 Describe how to keep the following up to date: personal knowledge about substances 0.5 indications of substance misuse Be able to assess and monitor risk in accordance with 3.1 Assess the risk to the individual and to others that may result from substance misuse in accordance with organisational procedures organisational procedures 3.2 Review the assessment of risk in accordance with organisational procedures 3.3 Demonstrate appropriate action that may be required in the light of changes to the situation and level of risk in accordance with organisational procedures 3.4 Explain the importance of reviewing risk assessments 3.5 Describe positive interventions that can be used with individuals in line with risk assessment 3.6 Apply the risk assessment appropriate to the level of risk Understand how to handle information and 4.1 Explain the importance of following organisational requirements when handling information and maintaining records maintain records in line with organisational procedures 4.2 Explain own organisation's approach to handling information and records in relation to the: p.000aa.00 rights of individualsprinciples of confidentiality

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 5.
-Be able to refer individuals to appropriate services in line with organisational requirements 5.1 Identify the range of services in relation to substance misuse that is available locally and nationally 5.2 Refer individuals to services in line with organisational requirements 5.3 Provide services with information about the referral in line with organisational requirements
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: 5.
+Be able to refer individuals to appropriate 5.1 Identify the range of services in relation to substance misuse that is available locally and nationally services in line with organisational 5.2 Refer individuals to services in line with organisational requirements requirements 5.3 Provide services with information about the referral in line with organisational requirements

-1. Know the regulations and legislation that applies to the misuse of substances in line with organisational procedures
+- 1. Know the regulations and legislation that applies to the misuse of substances in line with organisational procedures

-1.1 Substances could include:
+- 1.1 Substances could include:

 - illegal drugs

 - prescription drugs

 - over-the-counter drugs

 - alcohol

 - solvents

 - novel psychoactive compounds